 Templates - printed onto light card (approx 220gsm) Download Template

-Forming Tube - around 70mm diameter cardboard tube
+Forming Tube - around 70mm diameter tube/Disposable plastic water bottle

 Lenses can be used but due to fixed focal length, camera size needs to relate directly to the focal length of the lens being used.
 Here is an opportunity for experimentation.